 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This cozy mystery is a hardcover edition that was published by Minotaur Books on August 2, 2016 and has 293 pages.
+cozy mystery that was published by Minotaur Books on August 2, 2016 and has 293 pages.

 Explore it on Goodreads or Amazon.